SMU vs. West Virginia College Basketball Predictions & Picks - November 20

 SMU Performance Insights

+- With 13.6 assists per game last year, SMU was 136th in the country.

+- The Mustangs made 6.3 3-pointers per game and shot 31.1% from beyond the arc last year, ranking 288th and 329th, respectively, in the nation.

-- SMU gave up 7.7 3-pointers per game and conceded 34.9% from beyond the arc last year, ranking 240th and 256th, respectively, in college basketball.
+- SMU gave up 7.7 3-pointers per game and conceded 34.9% from beyond the arc last season, ranking 240th and 256th, respectively, in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.